lauradevill/MyLittleVilleGame/README.md

 # MyLittleVilleGame
-In this game you can move a pig and you need to pass throught the ville to achieve entry into a house
+In this game you can move a pig and you need to pass throught the ville to come in the house

 # How to run
 You have to download the files and then open index.html in your web browser